Introduction to Recurrent Neural Network

 Advantages of Recurrent Neural Network

-- An RNN remembers each and every information through time.
+- An RNN remembers each and every piece of information through time.
 It is useful in time series prediction only because of the feature to remember previous inputs as well.
 This is called Long Short Term Memory.

 Disadvantages of Recurrent Neural Network